sparticvs/buildgps/docs/DataSpec.md

     `project.build.status` - Current Build Status (Succes, Building, Failure) `project.build.timestamp` - Last Build Timestamp
-    `project.build.label` - Label for the Build (Jenkins for instance does #<build number>) `project.repo` - Object containing repository information
+    `project.build.label` - Label for the Build (Jenkins for instance does #<build number>) `project.build.cause` - Cause for why the build was initiated (automated/manual message) `project.repo` - Object containing repository information
     `project.repo.branch` - Name of the Branch that was built `project.repo.commit` - Commit Identifier (should be a string)